-EL PASO, Texas – For a third consecutive year, The University of Texas at El Paso is ranked among Washington Monthly magazine’s Top 10 national universities in 2015.
+EL PASO, Texas – For a third consecutive year, The University of Texas at El Paso (UTEP) is ranked among Washington Monthly magazine’s Top 10 national universities in 2015.
 UTEP remained ranked #1 for the fourth year in a row in the category of social mobility.

 Washington Monthly magazine rates schools based on their contribution to the public in three broad categories: social mobility, research (producing cutting-edge scholarship and doctoral graduates) and service (encouraging students to give something back to their region and nation).